MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0053.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-This rule validates that the manifest of your extension (app.json) specifies a compilation target that is allowed in a multi-tenant SaaS environment, For more information, see [JSON files](../devenv-json-files.md) and [Compilation Scope Overview](../devenv-compilation-scope-overview.md).
+This rule validates that the manifest of your extension (app.json) specifies a compilation target that is allowed in a multi-tenant SaaS environment.
+For more information, see [JSON files](../devenv-json-files.md) and [Compilation Scope Overview](../devenv-compilation-scope-overview.md).

 ## How to fix this diagnostic?